ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 # Big data logs with streaming analytics and SQL

 In this tutorial, you will build a log analysis pipeline designed to collect, store and analyze log records to support regulatory requirements or aid information discovery.
 This solution leverages several services available in {{site.data.keyword.cloud_notm}}: {{site.data.keyword.messagehub}}, {{site.data.keyword.cos_short}}, SQL Query and {{site.data.keyword.streaminganalyticsshort}}.
+A program will assist you by simulating transmission of web server log messages from a static file to {{site.data.keyword.messagehub}}.

 With {{site.data.keyword.messagehub}} the pipeline scales to receive millions of log records from a variety of producers.
 By applying {{site.data.keyword.streaminganalyticsshort}} log data can be inspected in realtime to integrate business processes.
 Log messages can also be easily redirected to long term storage using {{site.data.keyword.cos_short}} where developers, support staff and auditors can work directly with data using SQL Query.